ChromeSkullex/RMP-API-App/README.md

 # RMP-API-App
-Searches for Professor @UMBC using @mtucourses rmp-api
+Searches for Professor @UMBC using an edited version of @mtucourses rmp-api

 To start the server: `npm start`